chni9/PythonProjectDrugConsumption/README.md

 - Scatter plots for each criteria (age, gender, etc.) for PC1&PC2, PC1&PC3 and PC2&PC3

 3-Applying the ML model
--generate train and test sets
+- generate train and test sets
--applying Linear SVC model
+- applying Linear SVC model
--for each criteria : train the model
-                     get the predictions
-                     obtain a score (percentage of right predictions) confusion matrix
+- for each criteria :train the model get the predictions obtain a score (percentage of right predictions) confusion matrix